Oxide | Analysis | Formula | |

 Formula Weight | 343.38 |

+Ceraflux from Hammond Lead Products is the most common North American lead bisilicate.
 Many lead bisilicate frits contain from 1-3% Al2O3 and are referred to as "lead alumina bilsilicates".
-This addition further stabilizes the frit glass powder itself (and prevents phase separation is the glass during firing).
+This addition further stabilizes the glass powder itself and helps prevent phase separation (crystallization) in the glass during firing.

 This demonstrates the amazing melt behaviour of lead-as-a-flux for ceramic glazes.
 Not only does it melt early, but it softens slowly over a 300F range of temperatures before it goes off the end of the runway on this GLFL test.
 Then, when fired 200F hotter than that, it remains a stable, clear and uncrazed glass.
 Beginning around 1750F, this becomes a transparent glaze, by itself.